 Ever the river has risen and brought us the flood, the mayfly floating on the water.
 On the face of the sun its countenance gazes, then all of a sudden nothing is there.The Epic of Gilgamesh

-On a recent walk in the forest by the Otonabee River one afternoon, I noticed several mayflies (shadflies) clinging to leaves of shrubs and trees.
-The carcass from a fresh molt often lay attached nearby.
+On a recent walk in the forest by the Otonabee River one afternoon, I noticed many adult mayflies (shadflies) clinging to leaves of the riparian shrubs and trees.
+The shed skin from the mayfly’s dun stage often lay attached nearby.
 I also noticed several still emerging from their dun stage to their final spinner stage.

 I only had to look up.
 There—braving the wind and shivering in place or diving low then rising again—was a single mayfly.
-Then seeing one, I then saw them all.
+Then, seeing one, I saw them all.
 Dozens.
 Hundreds.
+Then so many more.
 All performing a drunken tango between male and female partners as dusk fell into night.

 Adult (winged) mayflies have large compound eyes, short, bristle-like antennae, and functionless mouthparts and digestive tracts.
 Once mayflies enter the winged stages they don’t feed—they don’t need to because they don’t live long enough in this stage.
 Their membranous wings include a large, triangular front pair and a much smaller, rounded hind pair.
 The adult mayfly has two or three threadlike tails, usually as long as, or longer than, the body.
 The ones I observed had three tails that were twice the length of the mayfly’s body.
 They likely belonged to the Heptageniidae, given the rocky shores of the river.